-2.6.4.2 Priority Risk Identified:
+2.6.4.4 Priority Risk Identified:

-TOP RISKS
+TOP RIS KS

 No Risk

 1. Landslide/Subsidence

 2. Heat wave

 3. Severe Storm

 4. Road Incident

 5. Animal Epidemic Diseases

 6. Criminal Activities

 7. Critical Infrastructure

 8. Illegal/Uncontrolled Solid Waste Disposal

 9. Climate Change Rainfall

-2.6.5 Community Policies and Bylaws:
+2.6.5 COMMUNITY POLICIES AND BY-LAWS:

-Туре Title Statu ıs
+TYPE TITLE STATUS

 Policy Speed Hump Final

 Policy Environmental Final

-Policy Paupers Burial (To be developed before the financial year end) To be revised
+Policy Paupers burial To be reviewed

-By-law Animals, Birds and Poultry Final
+By- law Animals, Bird and Poultry Final

-By-law Dumping and Accumulation of Water To be revised
+By-law Dumping and Accumulation of water To be reviewed

-By-law Liquor and Trading Hours To be revised
+By-law Liquor and trading Hours To be reviewed

-By-law Parking To be revised
+By- law Parking To be reviewed

-By-law Refuse Removal To be revised
+By-law Refuse removal To be reviewed

-By-law Street Collections To be revised
+By-law Street collections To be reviewed

-2.6.6 Challenges and Development Priorities:
+2.6.6 CHALLENGES AND DEVELOPMENT PRIORITIES: